-The in-ad Walgreen store coupons often show a limit of how many items can be purchased with the coupon.
-For example, the in-ad store coupon displays, "Hefty Trash Bags, 14 gal.
+The in-ad Walgreens store coupons often show a limit of how many items can be purchased with the coupon.
+For example, the in-ad store coupon might say, "Hefty Trash Bags, 14 gal.
 49 pack - $7.99.
 Limit 4."

 For this type of promotion, you can use the one in-ad coupon on four boxes of the Hefty Trash Bags.
 You do not need four separate in-ad coupons.
 However, if you want to include manufacturer coupons, you will need one manufacturer coupon for each box of trash bags that you will be purchasing.

-Walgreens Monthly Savings Book has a large selection of store coupons.
+Walgreens' Monthly Savings Book has a large selection of store coupons.
 The booklets can generally be found at the front of the store next to the weekly ads.
-The Monthly Savings Book is also available through the Walgreens app and can be viewed on thebalance.com Monthly Coupon List for Walgreens page.
-These coupons can be matched with manufacturer coupons and sale items for maximum savings.
-They cannot be combined with Walgreens in-ad coupons which are store coupons.
+The Monthly Savings Book is also available through the Walgreens app.
+These coupons can be matched with manufacturers' coupons and sale items for maximum savings.
+They cannot be combined with Walgreens' in-ad coupons, which are store coupons.

 When shopping at Walgreens, items that include coupons in the Monthly Savings Books are displayed with a yellow tag as a reminder to shoppers.